Lacrymology/states/shinken/doc/pillar.rst

 By default :doc:`index` will use public IP for internal connection.
 If set this value to ``'private'``, private IP will be using instead.
-Public and private IPs can be explicit set using :ref:`pillar-ip_addrss` or automatically collected in case of Amazon EC2 instances.
+Public and private IPs can be explicit set using :ref:`pillar-ip_addrs` or automatically collected in case of Amazon EC2 instances.

 Possible values: